 Why Did Prophet Muhammad Split the Moon?

-Every prophet has a miracle that he uses to prove that he is indeed a prophet that God has sent to his people.
-The polytheists of Mecca requested the splitting of the moon from the Noble Prophet because they believed that magic or sorcery could only affect worldly phenomena and not celestial bodies.
+Every prophet has a miracle that they use to prove that they are indeed prophets that Allah has sent to their people.
+The polytheists of Mecca requested the splitting of the moon from the Noble Prophet (s) because they believed that magic or sorcery could only affect worldly phenomena and not celestial bodies.
 Therefore, they asked Prophet Muhammad to split the moon as a miracle to prove his prophethood.
 The Prophet then split the moon by pointing his finger at it and then brought it back together.
 God revealed the first three verses of Surah Qamar recounting this incident:

 اقْتَرَبَتِ السَّاعَةُ وَانشَقَّ الْقَمَرُ ﴿١﴾ وَإِن يَرَوْا آيَةً يُعْرِضُوا وَيَقُولُوا سِحْرٌ مُّسْتَمِرٌّ ﴿٢﴾ وَكَذَّبُوا وَاتَّبَعُوا أَهْوَاءَهُمْ ۚ وَكُلُّ أَمْرٍ مُّسْتَقِرٌّ ﴿٣﴾